Anon-Planet/thgtoa/guide.md

 If you can afford it, just buy Parted Magic for 11$ which provides an easy-to-use graphical tool for wiping SSD drives using the option of your choice[^440]'[^441].

 **Note:** **Again, before proceeding, you should check your BIOS as some will offer a built-in tool to securely erase your drive (ATA/NVMe Secure Erase or ATA/NVMe Sanitize).
 If this is available, you should use that, and the following steps will not be necessary.
-Check this before going ahead to avoid the hassle, see [Appendix M: BIOS/UEFI options to wipe disks in various Brands]).**
+Check this before going ahead to avoid the hassle, see [Appendix M: BIOS/UEFI options to wipe disks in various Brands:]).**

-### Linux (all versions including Qubes OS):
+### Linux Wipe (all versions including Qubes OS):

 #### System/Internal SSD:

 -   Option A: Check if your BIOS/UEFI has a built-in option to do so and if it does, use the correct option ("ATA/NVMe Secure Erase" or "ATA/NVMe Sanitize").
 Do not use wipe with passes on an SSD drive.

--   Option B: See [Appendix D: Using System Rescue to securely wipe an SSD drive.]
+-   Option B: See [Appendix D: Using System Rescue to securely wipe an SSD drive:]

 -   Option C: Wipe your disk and re-install Linux with new full disk encryption to overwrite all sectors with new encrypted data. **This method will be terribly slow compared to Option A and B as it will slowly overwrite your whole SSD.
 Also, note that this might not be the default behavior when using LUKS.
 You might have to check the option to also encrypt the empty space for this effectively wipe the drive.**